How to Do a Survey

 Now you have your questions, go out and ask them!
 But who to ask?

-When you are sampling you should be careful who you ask.
+When you are sampling, choose carefully who to ask.

 To be a good sample, each person should be chosen randomly